futel/twilio-sip-server/README-deploy.md

 # Add configuration for a new SIP client

-We need at least one SIP client, of course.
-When we add a new one, we create a Twilo phone number, create a credential in the Twilio credential, and update the extensions asset source in the Twilio Service.
+To add a new SIP client, we create a Twilo phone number, create a credential in the Twilio credential list, and update the extensions asset source in the Twilio Service.
 If there is an unused phone number, credential, and asset item, they can be re-used instead of creating a new one.

 ## Create a phone number